BrianSandiford/nagios-sns-monitoring/README.md

    cd nagios-sns-monitoring
    ```

-2. Configure Nagios host and service definitions in your Nagios configuration files (in this case pimylifeuphost.cfg located at /usr/local/nagios/etc/objects/pimylifeuphost.cfg ). **Configuation files included in this rep**
+2. Configure Nagios host and service definitions in your Nagios configuration files (in this case pimylifeuphost.cfg located at /usr/local/nagios/etc/objects/pimylifeuphost.cfg ). **Configuation files included in this repo**

 3. Configure AWS SNS.